dbooth-boston/rdf-pipeline/RDF-Pipeline/t/tests/0001_Update_chain_addone/ReadMe.txt

-Basic test of a 3-node pipeline.
-Caches are cleared before running the pipeline.
+This shows that a change to a file (max.txt) that is an input of node :max will cause the change the ripple through the pipeline.